 Three different projects in the 2023 RTP implement pricing in the form of tolls on the region's throughways: the Regional Mobility Pricing Project (RMPP), which levies tolls along most of Interstates 5 and 205 within the region; and the Interstate Bridge Replacement Program and I-205 Tolling projects, which include tolls on I-5 and I-205 within their respective project areas.
 Though further analysis of pricing and its impact on regional climate and mobility goals is recommended, the pricing currently included in the RTP has significant benefits for the climate and throughway reliability results discussed above.
-Figure 7.7 shows the planned extent of tolling under the 2023 RTP; the I-5 Bridge and I-205 Toll Projects are shown as green dots with call-outs while the Regional Mobility Pricing Project corridors are shown as dark blue lines.
+Figure 7.7 shows the planned extent of tolling under the 2023 RTP.